bboure/middy-appsync/README.md

 ## BatchInvoke error handling

-Just like for normal handlers, throwing an `AppSyncError` or returning it in the first argument of the callback will generate an error.
-It is worth mentioning that, by doing so, the error will be replicated to **all** elements of the batch (making the full batch invalid).
+Just like for normal handlers, throwing an `AppSyncError` or returning it as the result of your Lambda, will generate an error.
+It is worth noting that, by doing so, the error will be replicated to **all** elements of the batch (making the full batch invalid).

 You can also have granular control over which elements of the batch are valid or have errors.
 To do so, you can return an `AppSyncError` for the invalid elements in your batch.